tp-link-extender/MercuryCore/README.md

 -   Clone the repository to your server, and navigate to its directory
 -   Run `caddy start` to start the Caddy reverse proxy server
     -   You can also run `caddy reload` to reload the configuration file without restarting the server.
--   Run `docker-compose up -d` to start the Postgres and RedisGraph databases
+-   Run `docker-compose up -d` to start the database
 -   Copy the `.env.example` file to `.env` to set up the environment variables (if the containers are set up on localhost, likely nothing needs to be changed)
--   Run `npx prisma migrate deploy` to apply the schema to the Postgres database and create the PrismaClient package
 -   Open a terminal and navigate to the directory of the repository
 -   Run `npm i -g pm2` to install pm2, the node process manager
 -   Run `pnpm i` and `pnpm build` to install dependencies and build the website